cs411-alawini/sp25-cs411-team091-jjdc/doc/Database Design.md

 - Single Index on Foods(Carbohydrates): 15.4
   ![image](https://github.com/cs411-alawini/sp25-cs411-team091-jjdc/blob/main/doc/pics/jrliao2index_images/index_test_6.png)

-Best Index Design by Cost: As can be seen in the xcreen shots, all four indexes have the same effectiveness in decreasing the cost of the advanced query.
+Best Index Design by Cost: As can be seen in the screen shots, all four indexes have the same effectiveness in decreasing the cost of the advanced query.
 The likely reason for this is probably because the attributes used in the join and where statements are all primary keys, so only the attributes used in the aggregation at the top-most select statement are non-primary key attributes.
 As a result, the attributes used for indexing (Calories, Fat, Carbohydrates, Protein from the Foods table) aren't used for filtering anywhere else in the advanced query.
 So, indexing on these attributes would likely give the same result no matter which attribute is chosen.
 So, I will just choose indexing on Foods(Calories) as the best (final) indexing design for this advanced query, and because if there was more information, Calories may be a useful query to index on.

 ### 2.